Unsecured lending may now see much slower growth for few months

 NEW DELHI: With many new players entering the unsecured lending segment, specifically dependent on app-based lending, the segment may now see a much slower growth for at least a few months, Motilal Oswal Financial Services said in a report.

-Reserve Bank of India (RBI) data suggests that the personal loan & credit card segments have reported a CAGR of 22 per cent over the past two years.
+Reserve Bank of India (v) data suggests that the personal loan & credit card segments have reported a CAGR of 22 per cent over the past two years.

 The RBI closely monitors lenders to check if growth has been swinging higher in any particular segment.